ruby/www.ruby-lang.org/en/documentation/faq/4/index.md

 All variables and constants reference (point at) some object.
 (The exception is uninitialized local variables, which reference nothing.
-These raise a NameError exception if used).
+These raise a `NameError` exception if used).
 When you assign to a variable, or initialize a constant, you set the object that the variable or constant references.

 Assignment on its own therefore never creates a new copy of an object.

 There's a slightly deeper explanation in certain special cases.
-Instances of Fixnum, NilClass, TrueClass, and FalseClass are contained directly in variables or constants--there is no reference involved.
-A variable holding the number 42 or the constant true, actually holds the value, and not a reference to it.
+Instances of `Fixnum`, `NilClass`, `TrueClass`, and `FalseClass` are contained directly in variables or constants--there is no reference involved.
+A variable holding the number `42` or the constant `true`, actually holds the value, and not a reference to it.
 Assignment therefore physically produces a copy of objects of these types.
 We discuss this more in Immediate and Reference Objects.

 ### What is the scope of a local variable?